openvinotoolkit/open_model_zoo/tools/downloader/README.md

 * `--list` takes a path to a file that must contain a list of patterns and selects models that match at least one of those patterns.
+  For composite models, the name of composite model is accepted, as well as the names of individual models it consists of.

   ```sh
   ./TOOL.py --list my.lst